jvansch1/ycharts-wiki/Onboarding-for-New-Hires.md

       * [Download the latest Professional version](https://www.jetbrains.com/pycharm/download/#section=mac).
 Sign up for the trial and once it expires let your manager know so they can add you to the account.
     * Setup Wifi (`ycharts-secure`).
 You should have been given credentials to connect from your manager.
     * Setup VPN.
 You should have been given your VPN credentials to connect from your manager.
 [Instructions](https://documentation.meraki.com/MX/Client_VPN/Client_VPN_OS_Configuration#macOS)
+    * Setup YCharts Production account.
+        * Login to [YCharts Admin Site](https://ycharts.com/admin/) and setup your 2FA with your google authenticator.
     * External Accounts Setup
       * Go through the [full list](https://github.com/ycharts/ycharts/wiki/Setting-Up-Accounts-for-New-Hires) accounts one by one and make sure you have access to all of them.
 You should have received emails from each of them asking you to confirm joining.
 If you don't have access and can not find the email for any of those accounts, please reach out to your manager.
 It is very important that you are able to login to each of them.
       * Download the slack desktop application [link](https://slack.com/downloads/mac)